defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 # Wrapping up: IMP-swizzling

-Having a separate `class_swizzleSelector_stret` function which must appropriately be called when large strucs are returned is rather inconvenient.
+Having a separate `class_swizzleSelector_stret` function which must appropriately be called when large structs are returned is rather inconvenient.
 Fortunately, its implementation can be merged into `class_swizzleSelector` by checking return type size information for 32-bit architectures first.
 We obtain a single function for method swizzling with an `IMP`:

 {% highlight objective-c %}
 #import <objc/runtime.h>